 - Your cat might not need a lot of attention and may prefer to wander the house.

-- Cats do not have to go outside and can, instead, use a litterbox.
-This is great point for people with disabilities that make it hard to venture outside.
+- Cats can simply use a litter box.
+This is great point for people with disabilities that make it hard to venture to the doors or outside.

-- A cat is generally not as loud as a dog and might be easier to have in situations where you want to stay quiet.
+- A cat is generally not as loud as a dog and might be easier to manage in situations where you want to stay quiet.

 Consider the downfalls.

 The negative sides to your emotional support cat or emotional support dog might be completely objective.
 Something that people find to be a negative aspect might not be for others.
-There are some things that you should consider when you’re thinking about your ESA and what kind you want.
+Here are some things that you should consider when you’re thinking about your ESA and what kind you will get.

 Emotional Support Dog Drawbacks